JohnBashombe/JohnBashombe/README.md

 <br>

 ## :sassy_man:  About me
-- :school: I am a `ALumni` at Faculty of Science & Technology at International University of East Africa
+- :school: I am a `Alumni` at Faculty of Science & Technology at International University of East Africa
 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive programmer
 - :student: I’m currently learning: `Machine Learning`